vasifvortex/azercell_project3/README.md

 ## Overview of the Project

-This repository demonstrates a simple MLOps pipeline example created for the DataMinds bootcamp.
-It showcases how to build, dockerize, and deploy a machine learning application with service communication, along with implementing CI/CD workflows using GitHub Actions and self-hosted runners.
+This repository demonstrates how to build, dockerize, and deploy a machine learning application, RAG, with service communication, along with implementing CI/CD workflows using GitHub Actions and self-hosted runners.

 ## Architecture